 Why do women have aesthetic treatments?

 The truth is, what drives most people to seek out aesthetic work is confidence.
-The primary reason given by first-time bookers on Glowday is 'my looks were starting to get me down' and 93% of all the women we asked said they have treatments to 'to look and feel better'.
+The primary reason given by first-time bookers on Glowday is 'my looks were starting to get me down' and93% of all the women we asked said they have treatments to 'to look and feel better'.

 I'm sure Anna would argue that this is the problem.
 That how a woman looks, shouldn't influence how she feels.
 I've heard countless pious people infer that if one's looks are starting to make them feel low, they need therapy to find out what's really causing this, what's the real issue - that the problem comes from within.
 Urm.
 No?
-Actually Janet, I just really dislike the fact my skin is sliding off my face and I'm not a massive fan of the eye-bags either, as it goes.
+Actually, I just really dislike the fact my skin is sliding off my face and I'm not a massive fan of the eye-bags either, as it goes.
 Get those sorted and I'm sorted, and it will probably cost me less than 10 sessions with a therapist.

-I don't believe that women feeling insecure, lacking confidence and wanting to improve their appearance and look more youthful is a new thing.
+I don't believe that people feeling insecure, lacking confidence and wanting to improve their appearance and look more youthful is a new thing.
 After all, when Queen Victoria declared makeup to be vulgar, women applied it in secret: after all, who was to say their cheeks weren’t naturally rosy...

 I believe there are just more tools available to us now, that we're not willing to 'grow old gracefully' because who even made that rule up?
 That we have acknowledged and accepted that if we look better - and that means different things to different people - we feel better.
 Why would you not want someone to feel better about themselves?